Welcome to Year 1 Seuss Class

-Our teacher this year is Miss Young and our Learning Support Assistant is Mrs Hersey.
+Our teacher this year is Miss Jackson and our Learning Support Assistant is Mrs Hersey.

 Rules and Rewards

-At the start of the year we created a set of class rules together to ensure we have a safe and welcoming environment to come into and spend our days together.
+At the start of the year we created a class agreement together to ensure we have a safe and welcoming environment to come into and spend our days together.